 The agreement for acquisition of 60% of Egged's shares included the grant of a put option to the shareholders for purchase of the remainder of their shares after two and three years have passed after the transaction closing date (as specified in Note 7.C.9 to the financial statements as of 31 December 2023).
-The first exercise date is in October 2024, when the sellers were required to deliver exercise notices to Keystone Fund - Egged Partnership, Limited Partnership ("Egged Partnership") by 4 August 2024, and the payment date for the first exercise of the option is scheduled for February 2025.
+The first exercise date is in October 2024, with the sellers required to deliver exercise notices to the Egged partnership by 4 August 2024, and the payment date for the first exercise of the option is scheduled for February 2025.
 The dates related to the second exercise are the same, respectively, to those of the first exercise, only in 2025 and 2026.

-On 29 July 2024, the Egged Partnership was informed that notices were given about the exercise of the put option for an aggregate approx. 18% of Egged's issued capital, such that the holdings of the Egged Partnership in Egged following the first exercise are expected to increase to approx. 78%.
+On 29 July 2024, the Egged partnership was informed that notices were given about the exercise of the put option for an aggregate approx. 18% of Egged's issued capital, such that the holdings of the Egged partnership in Egged following the first exercise are expected to increase to approx. 78%.
 As of that date, the consideration estimated for the closing of the purchase indicated in the exercise notices, is approx. ILS 850 million, with this amount subject to adjustments for CPI, dividend distributions and indemnification claims according to the terms and conditions of the purchase transaction.
-As of reporting date, the Egged Partnership is working to exercise its rights under the agreement, including, if necessary, appropriate legal proceedings.
-As of reporting date, the parties are acting to appoint an arbitrator.
+As of reporting date, the Egged partnership is working to exercise its rights under the agreement, including, if necessary, appropriate legal proceedings.

-On 20 June 2024, the Egged Partnership entered into an agreement for a banking credit facility of up to ILS 1 billion for financing the acquisition of the shares associated with the exercise.
+On 20 June 2024, the Egged partnership entered into an agreement for a banking credit facility of up to ILS 1 billion for financing the acquisition of the shares associated with the exercise.
 The amount of the facility was determined assuming that the option will be exercised in full and be adjusted to the actual option exercise rate, but may not exceed 55.55% of the consideration for acquisition of the shares associated with the exercise.
-According to the exercise rate as stated above, the amount of the credit facility available for use by the Egged Partnership for financing the acquisition of the shares associated with the first exercise is approx. ILS 450 million, and the remaining capital for making the acquisition will come from the Egged Partnership's own capital (which is held approx. 81% by the Company and approx. 19% by the School and Preschool Teachers Fund).
+According to the exercise rate as stated above, the amount of the credit facility available for use by the Egged partnership for financing the acquisition of the shares associated to the first exercise is approx. ILS 450 million, and the remaining capital for making the acquisition will come from the Egged partnership's own capital (which is held approx. 81% by the Company and approx. 19% by the School and Preschool Teachers Fund).
 See Note 6.E below for further details regarding the credit facility.
-The Company's available capital, its unused credit facilities, and its debt-raising capabilities, as well as School and Preschool Teachers Fund's share in the capital required for the Egged Partnership, will be used to pay for the shares acquired in the context of exercise of the option, and the Company does not expect to be required to raise capital in order to fund the payment of the consideration in respect of the option.
+The Company's available capital, its unused credit facilities, and its debt-raising capabilities, as well as School and Preschool Teachers Fund's share in the capital required for the Egged partnership, will be used to pay for the acquired the shares associated with the exercise, and the Company does not expect to be required to raise capital in order to fund the payment of the consideration in respect of the option.